 White House adviser David Axelrod said generating “more growth and jobs” will be the Obama administration’s top priority next year.

-While Axelrod predicted that Republicans will gain seats in Congress in November and pledged to work with them, he said tax cuts for the wealthiest Americans shouldn’t be extended and wouldn’t stimulate the economy.
+Although Axelrod predicted that Republicans will gain seats in Congress in November and pledged to work with them, he said tax cuts for the wealthiest Americans shouldn’t be extended and wouldn’t stimulate the economy.

 Cuts to middle-class households shouldn’t be “held hostage” by Republican supporters of extending all the tax cuts Republican President George W. Bush pushed through Congress during his administration, Axelrod said.

 Gibbs said Republicans want to return to economic policies that led to the recession and would repeal the Wall Street financial regulatory overhaul that Congress adopted this year.

 Sen. Lindsey Graham, a South Carolina Republican, said on CBS’s “Face the Nation” that Democrats were in trouble because they have governed from the “left ditch,” citing healthcare, the economic stimulus and Wall Street regulatory overhaul as instances in which the party overreached.

 He said Republican majorities in Congress would moderate the administration’s political agenda and that there would be a “good bit” of cooperation between parties, particularly on extending the Bush tax cuts.